Obsessive-Compulsive Disorder (OCD)

 How is it treated?

 Treatment includes medicines and counseling.
-Using both often works best.
+Using both tends to works best.

 Antidepressant medicines called selective serotonin reuptake inhibitors (SSRIs) are most commonly used.
 Examples of these medicines include Prozac and Zoloft.
 You may begin to feel better in about 1 to 3 weeks after you start taking medicine.
 But it can take as long as 12 weeks to see more improvement.
 If you have concerns about your medicine, or if you do not start to feel better by 3 weeks, talk to your doctor.
 He or she may increase the dose or change to a different medicine.

 Counseling for the disorder includes a type of cognitive-behavioral therapy called exposure and response prevention.
 This therapy slowly increases your contact with the thing that causes worries or false beliefs.
-For example, if you were worried about getting germs from things you touch, you would touch an object you believe has germs and then not wash your hands afterward.
-You would keep doing that until you could do it without feeling anxious.
-This can be hard at first.
-But with the help of a counselor, this therapy can reduce your symptoms over time.
+With the help of a counselor, this therapy can reduce your symptoms over time.

 Other cognitive therapy may also help change the false beliefs that lead to OCD behaviors.